TrevorDArcyEvans/NMEA-Parser/README.md

 ## Why events?

-The event is used because some NMEA messages are splitted up in multiple sentences like GSA and GSV.
+The event is used because some NMEA messages are split up in multiple sentences like GSA and GSV.

 For these messages, the result is buffered.
 Once the complete message is made available, the event is raised.